jackbsteinberg/std-toast/README.md

   These children provide the toast's message.
-- There may be zero or one actions, which are either `<a>` or `<button>` elements, decorated with the `slot="action"` attribute.
+- There may be zero or one actions, which are either `<a>` or `<button>` elements, or autonomous custom elements, decorated with the `slot="action"` attribute.
+  TODO: is this the right restriction on what can be an action?
+  What about `<div tabindex="0" class="synthetic-button">`?
+  But allowing all interactive content is weird.
+  (Note that it is for HTML validators/authors and does not impact the API.)

 TODO([#17](https://github.com/jackbsteinberg/std-toast/issues/17)): what about title or icon?
 They could potentially also be accomodated, in a similar fashion.